 To add a dynamic title, click on the cylindrical icon beside the title field and choose the desired field.

 Once you choose the field you will also see an Advanced Settings toggle, turn it on to set some prefix, postfix and fallback texts.

-Note: Wherever you see that cylindrical icon within The Plus Addons for Block Editor blocks, you can use the dynamic fields.
+Note: Wherever you see that cylindrical icon within The Plus Blocks for Gutenberg blocks, you can use the dynamic fields.